-For this, the CDC recommends a merv of 13 or more.
-This is more than enough to block droplets and dust at least a few microns in diameter.
-With the recommendation of a merv 13 or higher, does a merv 13 filter meet your needs?
+For this, the Centers for Disease Control and Prevention (CDC) recommends a MERV rating of 13 or higher.
+This is more than enough to block droplets and dust particles at least a few microns in diameter.
+But does a MERV 13 filter meet your needs?
 A MERV 13 filter is a step in the right direction and captures more particulates than a typical MERV 8 filter.
-However, it is not as good at capturing small particles the size of a virus as a HEPA does.
+However, it is not as effective at capturing small particles the size of a virus as a HEPA filter.

 A MERV 13 will trap less than 75% of air particles that are 0.3 to 1.0 microns in size (the coronavirus is 0.1 microns).
 It can be difficult for many existing HVAC (heating, ventilation and air conditioning) systems to adopt a MERV 13 due to the increased load on the fan by the finer filter media, which can actually cause more harm than good, as well as reduce airflow if your system is not designed to handle that type of filter.
 On average, many installations are limited to one type of MERV 8 or MERV 9 filter.
 MERV 1 is classified as a filter that can only capture less than 20% of particles less than 10 microns wide.MERV 17 to 20 will also capture virus carriers, carbon dust, combustion smoke, radon progeny, and microscopic allergens (particles 0.3 microns in size).